mathblender17/Crypto-guard/README.md

 ## Problem statement :

-Traditional communication methods are susceptible to eavesdropping and unauthorized access, leading to a need for a secure chatting system that is truly private and thus protect messages during transmission.
+Traditional communication methods are susceptible to eavesdropping and unauthorized access, leading to a need for a secure chatting system that is truly private and thus protects messages during transmission.
-In Today’s day and age where data has become a commodity and internet a basic need , maintaining your privacy intact is becoming harder and harder.
-The same applies to commercial as well as government sector as the data the have is even so sensitive that if in wrong hands will surely create havoc.
+In Today’s day and age where data has become a commodity and the internet a basic need, maintaining your privacy intact is becoming harder and harder.
+The same applies to the commercial as well as government sectors as the data they have is even so sensitive that if in the wrong hands will surely create havoc.

 ## Project Objectives :

-* Develop secure communication infracture
+* Develop secure communication infrastructure
 * Implementation of two key cipher system
-* Educate users on secure practices on message passing and data transfer
+* Educate users on secure practices for message passing and data transfer
 * Enhance user privacy